Orquestra Sinfônica da USP (OSUSP)

 To access Orquestra Sinfônica da USP, click here.

-Since its foundation, initially as a string orchestra, OSUSP has sought to form a solid artistic base, including regular performances, with the participation of guest soloists and conductors – some of them considered to be amongst the most distinguished musicians in the national scene – and it has strengthened its set of effective musicians – listed among the best musicians on the national scene – occasionally hiring professional musicians, young musicians and students on the rise, in order to complete its framework and execute the symphonic repertoire aimed at large orchestral formations.
+Since its foundation, initially as a string orchestra, OSUSP has sought to form a solid artistic base, including regular performances, with the participation of guest soloists and conductors – some of them considered to be amongst the most distinguished musicians in the national scene – and it has strengthened its set of tenured orchestra musicians – listed among the best musicians on the national scene – occasionally hiring professional musicians, young musicians and students on the rise, in order to complete its framework and execute the symphonic repertoire aimed at large orchestral formations.

 Por Pró-Reitoria de Cultura e Extensão Universitária